fulcrumui/css-utils/README.md

 ### **Option 1: Everything but the kitchen sink**

 With this option you are able to leverage the full power of fulcrumui's CSS utilities!
-To use this method you would simply include the perbuild minified stylesheet:
+To use this method you would simply include the perbuilt minified stylesheet:

 ```scss
 // for projects using Dart Sass